wp-plugins/participants-database/readme.txt

 = Approving Records for Public Display =

 One application for the list filtering option allows you to control whether a record gets displayed, giving you an approval process for new records.
 Create an administrative field (one that is not displayed or edited on the frontend) called "approved" that is a checkbox.
 Put this (without the quotes) in the values for the field: 'yes,no' with a default value of 'no'.
 Then put this in the shortcode: `[pdb_list filter='approved=yes']` Now, only records that have been approved will be included in the list display.
-You may need to do something like this if you get a problem with spam, for instance.
+You may need to do something like this if you get a problem with spam, for instance.<a id="templates"></a>

-= Showing an Individual Record on Your Website =

-To show an individual record on the website, use the `[pdb_single]` shortcode.
-You must include the id of the record in the URL, so there must be 'pdb=1333' at the end of the page URL.
-The '1333' in this example would be the actual id number of the record you want to show.

-You can put a link to the single record in the participant list by defining the page on which the `[pdb_single]` is placed, and the column where you want the link to appear.
-In the plugin settings, general settings tab, look for "Single Record Page": set that to the page where your `[pdb_single]` shortcode is.
-Then, go to "Single Record Link Field" and choose which field will be the link to the single record page.
-You can set the link on any text field or an image field.

-If you want to make a field that is just for linking to the record, create a field called "link" or something and then put as the default value the text you want to use for your link like "VIEW".
-You must use the "detailed" list template for this to work.

-If you are good with CSS, you can easily make the link look like a button.

-= Form Templates =
+= Shortcode Templates =

-All shortcodes now use a template to determine how they are presented.
+The list, record, single and signup shortcodes use templates to determine how they are presented.
 Plugin default templates are found in the "templates" directory in the plugin directory.
+These templates are commented to help you understand how they work, and are intended to serve as starting points to creating your own custom templates.
+Like WordPress theme templates, some knowledge of PHP, CSS and HTML is required to create and edit them.

-If you want to customize your template, copy the template file you want to use as a starting point to a "templates" directory in your theme:  `wp-content/themes/your-theme/templates/`.
+If you want to customize a template, use an FTP program to copy the template file you want to use as a starting point to a "templates" directory in your theme:  `wp-content/themes/your_theme_name/templates/`.
 Create the directory if it doesn't exist; if it does exist, just place the the template file in there.

 IMPORTANT: if you modify the templates in the shortcode directory, your changes will be lost when you upgrade the plugin.
 Copy them to your theme directory in a directory named "templates."
-The path will look something like this: `(WP ROOT)/wp-content/themes/yourtheme/templates/pdb-signup-customtemplate.php`
+The path will look something like this: `(WP ROOT)/wp-content/themes/your_theme_name/templates/pdb-signup-customtemplate.php`

-Template files use the naming convention: pdb-{shortcode name}-{template name}.php.
+Template files use this naming convention: pdb-{shortcode name}-{template name}.php.
 So, for instance, the default template for the `[pdb_signup]` shortcode is "pdb-signup-default.php" If you want to create your own template file, you would rename it something like: "pdb-signup-mytemplate.php" then, call it in the shortcode like this: `[pdb_signup template="mytemplate"]`.

-The default template files include comments to help you develop your own templates easily.

 I have created a help page for custom templates which includes a tutorial: http://xnau.com/pdb-templates/